UFC 235 Preview + Odds: A Card For The Ages

 However, having been cleared by the Nevada State Athletic Commission to fight, ‘Bones’ leads the UFC 235 betting odds by a huge distance and he has been made the clear outright favourite against Anthony Smith.
 After dispatching the no.2 ranked Alexander Gustafsson with ease last December, the American claimed back his title and grabbed hold of the reigns over the division once again.
 Unsurprisingly, the betting markets reflect this, and Jones will be keen to start off his 2019 campaign with an undisputed victory.

 It looks like the champion is set for an active calendar year – this is the first time he has fought twice in the space of three months in eight years.
 Jones should now be fuelled with the motivation of extending his legacy, plus that sweet PPV incentive, to make this year his own.
+And I tell you what else is an incentive, supplements, and you can find out Joe Rogan’s supplement too.

 Does Smith Have Any Chance Of An Upset?